Francis Meisenbach

 Yacht Designer

-Francis completed his first Bermuda Race (Annapolis to Bermuda) at the age of twenty-five, and he was immediately hooked.
-He explains why ocean racing instantly appealed to him, “In dinghy racing, there’s only one goal and that’s to go fast.
-In ocean racing, there are always two goals- to go fast and stay safe, so there's a shift in thinking and performance.”
+At this time, Francis also completed his first Bermuda Race at the age of 25 and was immediately hooked on ocean racing.
+He explains why this type of racing instantly appealed to him, “In dinghy racing, there’s only one goal and that’s to go fast.
+In ocean racing, there are always two goals – to go fast and stay safe, so there's a shift in thinking and performance.”

-After Bermuda, Francis moved to Newport to be closer to racing opportunities when they arose.
-He eventually secured a crew position aboard Spartan, a Herreshoff 50- an iconic classic boat.
-On Spartan, he traveled to Europe and spent time in racing scene there which he says was “insane.”
-Francis speaks highly of Spartan and its crew and captain, “To see a boat that powerful and a crew of that size all pushing hard at one time, all relying on each other to do their jobs perfectly… when everyone’s doing well and in rhythm with each other, there’s nothing like it.”
-Though he loved crewing on Spartan, Francis needed a program that stayed closer to home.
-He found Black Watch, a classic boat that’s well-known on the classic yacht racing scene.
-Black Watch is a 1938 Sparkman & Stephens 68’ yawl, and is named after the military unit in Scotland founded in 1725.
+As many sailors do, Francis eventually moved to Newport, Rhode Island, to be closer to racing opportunities and to start a new job with Pedrick Yacht Design.
+He eventually secured a crew position aboard Spartan, a Herreshoff 50 – an iconic vintage yacht.
+On Spartan, he traveled to Europe and spent time racing in one of the largest vintage gaff fleets in the world.
+Francis speaks highly of Spartan and its crew: “To see a boat that powerful and a crew of that size all pushing hard at one time, all relying on each other to do their jobs perfectly… when everyone’s doing well and in rhythm with each other, there’s nothing like it.”
+Although he loved crewing on Spartan, Francis needed a program that stayed closer to home.
+He found himself aboard Black Watch, a 1938 68’ Sparkman and Stephens yawl that’s raced heavily in America’s classic yacht scene.

-Francis regularly races with the Black Watch crew performing a variety of duties including trimming and 2nd bow.
+Francis continues to race regularly with the Black Watch crew, performing a variety of duties from trimming to bow.
 Most days, though, you can find him in our design office or down on the dock with his dog, Bear, in tow.

 Email Francis at fmeisenbach@brooklinboatyard.com